maoyuanli/careerhub/README.md

 * jupyter lab --ip=0.0.0.0 --allow-root

-docker compose:

-* docker-compose up

-* then run "python extract.py" and "python extract.py" in terminal

 ## Caveat
 API of public job posting resources may change.

 Using Virtual Environments in Jupyter Notebook:
 * python -m ipykernel install --user --name="virtual environment name"
-* no need to run this if using docker-compose
+* no need to run this if using docker